ansys/pyedb/doc/source/configuration/configuration_api_examples.rst

 Exporting the builder as JSON for review and reuse
 ---------------------------------------------------

-Any of the builder objects from the examples above can be serialised to a self-contained JSON file.
-This is useful for code review, archiving a known- good configuration, or sharing a setup with another team member who will apply it without running the Python script themselves.
+Any of the builder objects from the examples above can be serialized to a self-contained JSON file.
+This is useful for code review, archiving a known- good configuration, or sharing a setup with another team member who can apply it without running the Python script themselves.

 .. code-block:: python

    from pyedb import Edb

-   edb = Edb("ANSYS-HSD_V1.aedb", edbversion="2026.1")
+   edb = Edb("ANSYS-HSD_V1.aedb", version="2026.1")
    cfg = edb.configuration.create_config_builder()

    cfg.nets.add_signal_nets(["CLK", "DATA"])